How to read Slack data exports

 Here’s what a simple message might look like:

 Your export file will not differentiate between messages in a thread and messages sent to a channel.
-All messages in a thread will appear in the flow of the conversation, mixed in with the rest of the messages.
+All messages in a thread will appear in the flow of the conversation.

 How to read an edited message